microsoft/Dynamics365-Apps-Samples/cif/Softphone-integration/README.md

-# Steps For deploying the Sample softphone for Channel Integration Framework 1.0
+# Steps for deploying the sample softphone for Channel Integration Framework 1.0

 This document assumes a valid Azure subscription is available.